yourpurebredpuppy logo

 3. Mind of their own.
 American Eskimo Dogs are very smart and capable of learning a great deal.
 But they might use their cleverness to manipulate you into doing what they want.
 Some Eskies are dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 To teach your Eskie to listen to you, "Respect Training" is mandatory.
-My American Eskimo Dog Training Page discusses the program you need.
+Read my free online training programs.

 4. Potential suspiciousness toward strangers.
 Standoffish by nature, American Eskimo Dogs need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become suspiciousness or sharpness.